You're in the Super Bowl, Charlie Brown: Television

 You're in the Super Bowl, Charlie Brown first aired on January 18, 1994, and was the only animated Peanuts special to air on NBC, which had the rights to air the Super Bowl in 1994.
 (All previous Peanuts specials had aired on CBS, starting with the 1965 premiere of A Charlie Brown Christmas.)
 The special received an 8.0 rating and was watched by about 7.5 million households.

 You're in the Super Bowl, Charlie Brown was the last Peanuts special to air on television before Charles Schulz's death in 2000.
 (Two more specials were produced, but they were released direct-to-video.)
 The next new special that aired on television was A Charlie Brown Valentine, which premiered on ABC in 2002.
 It was also the last Peanuts special produced using traditional cel animation.

 Home media

-You're in the Super Bowl, Charlie Brown is also the only Peanuts special that Paramount Home Entertainment or Warner Home Video, the last two holders of the Peanuts home media rights, does not have the video distribution rights to.
-Its lone video release, like It's Christmastime Again, Charlie Brown (1992) before it, was available in VHS format at participating Shell petrol stations.
-It is currently not available in DVD, Blu-ray or streaming formats.
+You're in the Super Bowl, Charlie Brown is the only Peanuts special that Paramount Home Entertainment or Warner Home Video, the last two holders of the Peanuts home media rights, do not have the distribution rights to.
+It was available on VHS format at participating Shell gas stations, and has never been released on DVD and Blu-ray as well as streaming (including Apple TV).